RunSi/DEVWKS-2601/guide/step6.md

 First we shall import from Genie ops the Base class.
 We will create a class that will inherit from 'Base' to leverage the 'Maker' functionality.
 'Maker' simplifies the process of mapping parsers output to the ops object attributes.

+Further information on the Maker class can be found at [Maker](https://pubhub.devnetcloud.com/media/pyats-packages/docs/genie/Ops/developer/maker.html)

 In addition we will import the parsers that were created earlier.